5jjCopter/EzWifibroadcast/Home.md

 ### Installation / Setup
 - Download the image and unzip it
-- Write it to two (minimum 1GB) SD Cards.
-See instructions on [this page](https://www.raspberrypi.org/documentation/installation/installing-images/)
+- Write it onto two (minimum 1GB) SD Cards.
+One for Transmitter part and another for Receiver part.
+See instructions on [this page](https://www.raspberrypi.org/documentation/installation/installing-images/) on how to write .img file on SD card.
-- Insert each SD card into each Raspberry Pis and boot them up.
+- Insert each SD card into each Raspberry Pi and boot them up.

 Configuration